VarunSelvam/Superbowl-Analytics/README.md

-# Superbowl-Analytics
+# Super Bowl Analytics
-Analyzed tweets from the 2024 and 2025 Superbowl for Insights.
+Analyzed tweets from the 2024 and 2025 Super Bowl for Insights.

 ## Files
 - White Paper: Describes how the insights were derived.